nikonru/NiLang/README.md

 Character `#` is used to define the beginning of the comment, the part of code which is completely ignored by the compiler.
 Once comment has begun it ends only at the end of a line
 ```
-Int variable = 0 #this commentary goes until the end of line
+Int variable = 0 #this commentary goes until the end of the line
 Bool anotherVariable = False
 # this comment covers the whole line
 ```